Bryant Bulldogs baseball: Conference affiliations

+Bryant in the NCAA tournament

+Bryant has appeared in the NCAA Division I baseball tournament four times.
+They have a record of 1–8.

 Venues

 Conaty Park

 Bryant has played at Conaty Park since it was built for the 2000 season.
 Prior to being dedicated to alumni donor Bill Conaty on April 28, 2012, it was known as the Bryant Baseball Complex.
 Its capacity of 500 people consists of 200 chairback seats and berm seating beyond the outfield fence.

 In 2004, the facility hosted the Division II Northeast Regional, which included Bryant, Saint Anselm, Dowling, and Caldwell.
-Bryant went 3-1 to win the double-elimination regional.
+Bryant went 3–1 to win the double-elimination regional.

 Head coaches

 Since its first season in 1969, Bryant has had nine head coaches.
 Bill Stein, who held the position from 1969 to 1971, was the program's first head coach.
 Jon Sjogren, who coached the team from 1991 to 2005, is both the longest-tenured (15 seasons) and winningest (360) coach.

 Yearly records

 Below is a table of Bryant's yearly records.
 After playing its first season in 1969, the team was not sponsored in 1974 or 1976.
 It joined Division I in 2009.